Santhoshi-Rani/Crypto-Market-Sentiment-Vs-Trader-Risk-Behavior-Study/README.md

 ---

-## 🔹 Conclusion
+## ⭐ If you found this useful, consider giving a star!

-Market sentiment significantly impacts trader behavior, especially in terms of risk-taking (position size and trade frequency).
-However, trade direction (long vs short) remains relatively stable.
+short) remains relatively stable.
 Effective strategies should focus on controlling risk and avoiding emotional trading during extreme sentiment conditions.

 ---